openaps/AndroidAPSdocs/docs/EN/Getting-Started/FAQ.md

 * Deactivating closed loop mode and treating the diabetes manually or
 * setting high temp targets and deactivating UAM to avoid the loop increasing IOB due to an unattended meal or
-* do a profile switch to more than 100%
+* do a profile switch to less than 100%

 When drinking alcohol you always have to have an eye on your CGM to manually avoid a hypoglycemia by eating carbs.